Black Noir: Justin

-First appearing in season four, the second Black Noir debuted where he, the Deep, and A-Train killed three Homelander sympathizers and planted their bodies near a riot between the Homelander sympathizers and the Starlighters in light of Homelander being found not guilty for killing a Starlighter that threw a bottle at Ryan Butcher.
-While visiting A-Train on the set of Training A-Train which A-Train is starring in with Will Ferrell, Black Noir II asked about them killing those Homelander sympathizers as A-Train reminds him that the original Black Noir never spoke.
-Black Noir II later took part in the filming of Ryan Butcher's first rescue.
-While having not been invited to Tek Knight's party, the second Black Noir unmasks to drink a beverage and confides in the Deep (who was also not invited to Tek Knight's party) over his insecurities.
-While still claiming that he doesn't know how his predecessor acted, Black Noir II also mentions that his predecessor has a bunch of Buster Beaver memorabilia in his closet.
-The Deep tells Black Noir II that he must kill to be equal to his predecessor while bringing up one of Black Noir's previous assignment in Asia.
-Black Noir II and the Deep are dispatched by Homelander to attack the Boys at their headquarters.
-After briefly nodding off during the fight, Black Noir II was shown to both fly and speak, surprising Butcher.
+Black Noir first appears in the fourth season, where he, the Deep, and A-Train kill three Homelander sympathizers and place their bodies near a riot between the Homelander sympathizers and the Starlighters to frame the latter on Homelander's orders.
+After being left out of Tek Knight's party, Black Noir confides in the Deep over his insecurities.
+The Deep tells Black Noir that he must kill to be equal to his predecessor while bringing up one of Black Noir's previous assignment in Asia.
+Black Noir and the Deep are dispatched by Homelander to attack the Boys at their headquarters.
+After briefly nodding off during the fight, Black Noir is shown to both fly and speak, surprising Butcher.
 When A-Train comes to the Boys' aid, Black Noir and the Deep are repelled.
-Later that day, Black Noir II and the Deep witness Sister Sage leaving Vought International after Homelander kicked her out for withholding information that A-Train was the leak.
-Both of them are surprised that Sister Sage slept with both of them.
-In the season 4 finale, after Homelander has ordered that Black Noir II and the Deep kill every employee who may have any incriminating information on Vought and The Seven, Black Noir II is seen killing "Also Ashley", the personal assistant of Ashley Barrett.
-When the Deep exclaims that Black Noir II has killed the wrong Ashley, even remarking that the murdered Ashley wasn't even "on the list", Black Noir II seemingly shows no remorse stating that the doesn't know the last name of the intended Ashley and is then later seen acknowledging a "murder boner", seemingly completing his transition to the mindset of his predecessor.
+Later that day, Black Noir and the Deep witness Sister Sage leaving Vought International.
+In the fourth season finale, Black Noir is seen killing "Also Ashley", the personal assistant of Ashley Barrett.
+When the Deep exclaims that Black Noir has killed the wrong Ashley, Black Noir seemingly shows no remorse, completing his transition to the mindset of his predecessor.

 In the Gen V season two episode "Trojan", Black Noir is dispatched to intercept Polarity's transportation of Doug Brightbill to the hospital.
 He kills Doug and apprehends Polarity while doing a selfie of him with a subdued Polarity.
 While Polarity in his cell, Black Noir talks about the Alien franchise before being dismissed by Sister Sage.

+In season 5, Black Noir goes 'method' and becomes silent like his predecessor.
+He has become the co-host of the manosphere podcast Manhandled alongside the Deep.
+He, the Deep, Cindy and DogKnott are tasked by Homelander with tracking down and capturing Stan Edgar to learn more about V1, the original variation of Compound V that would grant immortality and immunity to the Boys' Supe-killing virus.
+However, after Black Noir captures Edgar, The Deep detonates a halothane grenade in his Cybertruck to knock him out and claim credit for capturing Edgar, which later causes a rift between the two.
+Additionally, his real name is revealed to be Justin, under which he is secretly acting in stage productions.
+After the Deep kills his director Adam Bourke using an eel hidden in a toilet, Black Noir and the Deep's relationship is further strained.
+When the Deep is tasked with promoting a Vought Petroleum pipeline in Alaska, Black Noir sabotages it in revenge, causing a devastating oil spill, which kills billions of marine creatures.
+The marine creatures believe the Deep caused it.
+After Black Noir brags about his actions to the Deep in their podcast room, the Deep strangles and stabs Black Noir to death.